Daniel Bivins Design

 Project

-Providing modular, accessible, and usable components for education technology software.
+Providing modular, accessible, and scalable components for enterprise EdTech.

 The company name and many details have been redacted for NDA.
 Included below are mockups with identifiers removed.
 Feel free to ask me about details of this work.